GammaAR/GammAR.github.io/_posts/2024-07-04-analisis-nlp-chatgpt.md

 ## Natural Language Processing (NLP) Analysis
 Natural language processing (NLP) is a subfield of computer science and artificial intelligence (AI) that uses machine learning to enable computers to understand and communicate with human language.
-In this blog, I will try to use a set of data from [kaggle](https://www.kaggle.com/datasets/ashishkumarak/chatgpt-reviews-daily-updated) to analyze its sentiment component from people's reviews.
+In this blog, I will try to use a set of data from [kaggle](https://www.kaggle.com/datasets/ashishkumarak/chatgpt-reviews-daily-updated) to analyze its sentiment component from people's reviews called polarity (basically a standard to determine whether a comment has negative or positive meaning).
 It involves several steps:

 ### Data Cleaning
 The data obtained must be cleaned from missing data, and incorrect data type, and free from duplicates.
 This optimization ensures the data will be free from bias and will reduce memory usage.
 We will use **sentiment analysis libraries** such as _TextBlob_ and _VADER (Valence Aware Dictionary and sEntiment Reasoner)_, in this case, we will try to focus on using VADER (with VADER, we don't need to remove emojis or numbers).
 With TextBlob however, we need to remove any numbers and use the _regex_ library to also [remove emojis](https://medium.com/swlh/analyzing-product-reviews-with-natural-language-processing-toolkit-nltk-b05ad87bad00) to reduce noise and increase model performance by focusing on the relevant feature which is the text itself since it cannot specifically handle emojis.